-Other risk factors that may predispose someone for gallbladder troubles are: 1) Someone over the age of 60 2) Someone who struggles with frequent constipation, since slow intestinal transit time is an independent risk factor for gallbladder disease 3) Someone who loses a lot of weight rapidly 4) Someone of Mexican or Native American heritage 5) Someone receiving hormone replacement therapy, as estrogen seems to increase stone formation and 6) the Western diet, as already mentioned, but I will list food for a healthy gallbladder below.
+Other risk factors that may predispose someone for gallbladder troubles are: 1) Someone over the age of 60 2) Someone who struggles with frequent constipation, since slow intestinal transit time is an independent risk factor for gallbladder disease 3) Someone who loses a lot of weight rapidly 4) Someone of Mexican or Native American heritage 5) Someone receiving hormone replacement therapy, as estrogen seems to increase stone formation and 6) the Western diet

 If you’re already experiencing symptoms or wondering if your gallbladder is acting up, you can go to your doctor’s office for an ultrasound, a quick, diagnostic test, that will either rule in or rule out gallbladder disease.
 If gallbladder disease is discovered, you’ll probably be given the option to have your gallbladder taken out via a laparoscopic procedure, which usually proves curative, although there are people who continue to complain of pain even after surgery.

-7) Try adding dandelions to your diet.
-There’s not a lot of mainstream science on this, however some evidence ( and herbalists who swear by it) shows that it may help improve gallbladder (and liver) issues by encouraging the flow of bile.
+6) Try adding dandelions to your diet.
+There’s not a lot of mainstream scientific evidence for this, however some evidence ( and herbalists who swear by it) shows that it may help improve gallbladder (and liver) issues by encouraging the flow of bile.

-8)You can try supplementing with fish oil, or just eating more fish in your diet.
+7)You can try supplementing with fish oil or eat more fish in your diet.
 Several animals studies have shown that fish oil helps prevent gallbladder stones.

-9) Learn what your “Problem Foods” are and avoid them.
-The most reported, offensive foods for the gallbladder are: eggs, turkey, milk, caffeine, nuts, oranges, and red meat.
-This list will obviously vary from person to person, so start keeping track of your trigger foods so you can recognize patterns and such.
+8) Learn what your “Problem Foods” are and avoid them.
+The most reported, offensive foods for the gallbladder are: eggs, turkey, milk, caffeine, nuts, and red meat.
+This list will obviously vary from person to person, so start keeping track of your trigger foods so you can create awareness and recognize patterns.

-10) Add more fiber to your diet.
-Seriously, it’s never a bad thing to add more fiber and the Western diet is fiber-starved.
-It will help with constipation issues too, which is a healthy move for the gallbladder.
+9) Add more fiber to your diet.
+It’s never a bad thing to add more fiber and the Western diet is fiber-starved.
+It will help with constipation issues too.

 Since I discussed food for a healthy gallbladder, let’s talk about those popular fasts and flushes:

-There is no published, peer-reviewed, solid research to consistently say that fasts or flushes decrease your risk of gallbladder disease and improve gallbladder health.
+There is no published, peer-reviewed, solid research to say that fasts or flushes decrease your risk of gallbladder disease and improve gallbladder health.
 That said, common sense tells us that a scheduled, safe fast allows the gallbladder to rest and restore itself.
-There is a lot of anecdotal evidence in support of gallbladder flushes, and the lack of published research for their efficacy could be due to the lack of funding put into alternative therapies overall.
+There is a lot of anecdotal evidence in support of gallbladder flushes, and the lack of published research could be due to the lack of funding put into alternative therapies overall.
 If you’re going to try a fast or a flush, please be smart about it.
-You want to make sure it’s safe and that you don’t deplete your electrolytes to unsafe levels, create a hypoglycemic/ hypotensive state or become dehydrated. ( I’ve actually seen that happen.)
-There are myriad flushes out on the natural health market, but 95% haven’t been evaluated and lots of times they are scams created by people only interested in making money.
-So, be careful if you do go the fasting/flush route, and remember that you are much better off making long-lasting lifestyle changes that are proven to work.
+You want to make sure it’s safe and that you don’t deplete your electrolytes to unsafe levels, create a hypoglycemic or hypotensive state or become dehydrated. ( It can happen.
+I’ve seen it.)
+There are myriad flushes on the natural health market, but 95% haven’t been evaluated by a reputable regulating body, and many times they are scams created by people only interested in making money.
+So, be careful if you go the fasting/flush route, and remember that you are much better off making long-lasting lifestyle changes that are proven to work.

 Thanks for reading, gang.
-Again, this is a basic overview of health and your gallbladder, but I’m confident that there is useful information in here that you can use.
-Feel free to check out some of my other blog links below, and definitely check out my health podcast, Causes or Cures!
+This is a very basic overview of food, health and your gallbladder, but I’m confident that there is useful information in here that you can use.
+Feel free to check out some of my other blogs linked below, and definitely check out my health podcast, Causes or Cures.
 I’ve been lucky to feature some amazing doctors and researchers in their field and if you listen, you’ll not only learn a lot, but you can feel confident about the validity of the information you receive.
 Also, say Hi on Instagram! 😉